MileHacker Logo

 The small island size and the least possible traffic make walking a safe and enjoyable option.

-• Be aware of private roads not for public access.
+• Be aware of private roads not for open to the public.

 • Remote parts of Rakiura National Park are rugged.